Big AI is accelerating the metacrisis: What can we do?: What Can We Do?

+\paragraph{2.
+Protect the ACL from corporate influence.} The ACL's public good principle is not aligned with actors who ``understand AI as a commercial product that should be kept as a closely guarded secret, and used to make profits for private companies'' \citep[p12]{Muldoon24}.
+For example, Meta has been associated with a litany of evils from tax avoidance and addictive products to election interference and genocide \cite{WikipediaFacebook,Goswami25,Schissler25,Taylor26}.
+Why allow Meta to wash its image by sponsoring this conference?
+Prima facie cases of apprehended bias, conflict of interest, and corporate capture arise when Big AI employees participate in conference processes, when they have greater opportunity to make publishable contributions and, on account of access to SOTA infrastructure, exert undue pressure on PhD research by students who want to maximise their employability \citep{Schwartz20,Young22,Aitken24,Hao25}.

-The ACL has the liberty to re-assert the scope of computational linguistics in its calls for papers, centering the phenomenon of \emph{natural} human language \citep{Bender20,Chrupala23,Bird24,Srivastava25}, and to use evaluation ``as a force to drive change'' \citep{Bommasani23}.
+\paragraph{3.
+Shape the field of computational linguistics.} The ACL has the liberty to re-assert the scope of computational linguistics in its calls for papers, centering the phenomenon of \emph{natural} human language \citep{Bender20,Chrupala23,Bird24,Srivastava25}.
+It can require deeper ethical engagement \citep{Liu23}.
+It can encourage degrowth and small language models \citep{Vetter17,Meyers23,Wang25,Church26}.
+It can use evaluation ``as a force to drive change'' \citep{Bommasani23}.
+Such shifts may change what is considered prestigious research in NLP.